gminator/rover/README.md

 # Rover

-The project is writting a single script to make it easy to run
+The project is written as a single script to make it easy to run

-# Runing The Project
+# Runring The Project

 ## Animation
-To see the rovers move accross screen/grid
+To see the rovers move across screen/grid

 ```bash
 $ python run.py
 ```
-You should see the rovers move accross the grid and change orientation as they do.
+You should see the rovers move across the grid and change orientation as they do.

 ## Unit Test

-Unit test will run the varios functional components
+The unit test will run the various functional components

 ```bash
 $ python test.py